Rooted in history

 At Blackwater Distilling, founded in 2008 and Maryland’s first fully-licensed beverage alcohol distillery since 1972, we celebrate this brash, enterprising, and fiercely independent spirit by crafting distinctive spirits that stand apart from the crowd, using organic and local ingredients when possible.

 Our first product is Sloop Betty vodka, which blends spirits from organic wheat and sugar cane for a dangerously smooth and complex vodka.
 Sloop Betty has won three Gold Medals, including "Best Vodka in Show" at the 2012 New York World Wine & Spirits Competition, and a 94-point rating in The Tasting Panel Magazine.
-For Sloop Betty's counterpart, Sloop Betty Honey, we blend raw, unpasteurized honey from Maryland's Eastern Shore with Sloop Betty to create a sippable vodka that can be enjoyed on the rocks or used to sweeten cocktails.
+For Sloop Betty's counterpart, Sloop Betty Honey, we blend raw, unpasteurized honey sourced from an apiary north of Baltimore with Sloop Betty to create a sippable vodka that can be enjoyed on the rocks or used to sweeten cocktails.

 Picaroon means simply one thing: rogue.
 With Picaroon Maryland Rum, we went a totally different direction from the more common blackstrap molasses-based rums.
-Rather than molasses, Picaroon begins with raw sugar from a single source in Brazil.
-We ferment at tropical temperatures using a yeast sourced from the Caribbean island of Martinique and distill to a high purity for a sippable white and gold rum with notes of tropical fruit, cream, and vanilla, and a sweet, lingering finish.
+Picaroon begins instead with raw sugar from a single source in Brazil.
+We ferment at tropical temperatures using a yeast sourced from the Caribbean island of Martinique and distill to a high purity for sippable white and gold rums with notes of tropical fruit, cream, and vanilla, and a sweet, lingering finish.